m4k2k/my_5_cent/README.md

 # my (private) scripts and snippets

-This is a (private) collection of scripts and snippets, uploaded for backup reasons.
+This is a (private) collection of scripts and snippets.
+All software, scripts and ideas are not tested for production use.

 ## Table of Content